Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 - The design dedicates half of the page to a graph displaying the outcome of the vote, this makes it not only easy for the students and teacher to see the progress of the vote, but for the teacher to discuss the outcome of the vote with the class in greater depth if necessary.
 - All fonts are a fork of the sans-serif font Helvetica ensuring that students with low vision can still read the text clearly (Buultjens, 1999).
 The colors of the graph are distinct and bold so that they can easily be distinguished from one another.

 I planned on using Chart.js for the live charts and wanted to ensure that worked also.
 I added the example to my Hello world page and loaded it.
 Nothing but a blank screen again.
 I tried it in my browser on my computer and there it was displaying; this was another Web Viewer issue.

 After digging around in the Web Viewer menus I discovered that it uses, Microsoft edge version 1.9.0.0, an old and no longer supported browser.
 Because of this it did not contain all the latest features in modern browsers such as Web Workers which was utilised within the Chart.js library.

-I was able to discuss my issue with one of my peers who suggested using an older version of the Chart.js library.
-I tried using version 2 of the library and it displayed within web viewer.
+After much anguish and frustration, trying to look for a new library that would be compatible with this antiquated browser, I was able to discuss my issue with one of my peers who suggested using an older version of the Chart.js library.
+Working backwards from the latest verson of Chart.js (Version 4) I was able to find a version that was compatible with the browser (Version 2).

+### Phase 2 Evaluation

 ## Phase 3 Development